nipafx/lab-junitlambda/README.md

 On November 18th _[JUnit Lambda](http://junit.org/junit-lambda.html)_ presented their first [prototype](https://github.com/junit-team/junit-lambda/wiki/Prototype).
 I'm using this project to get to know the features and to demonstrate them.

+## Version

+Because the prototype is still changing a lot, this project depends on a specific build at any point in time.
+This build number is hardocded into the `pom.xml`.

+**Current Version**: :seven::five:

 ## Compiling & Running

 The prototype is only available in [Sonatype's snapshots repository](https://oss.sonatype.org/content/repositories/snapshots/org/junit/prototype/) and by default Maven will not access it.